mupoese/OmniMind-AI/README.md

 - **Multitasking**: Assists with executing multiple tasks simultaneously and provides real-time notifications and suggestions to improve workflow.
 - **Customizable 3D Avatar**: Generate and personalize a visual avatar to create a unique interaction experience.
 - **AI Provider Integration**: Support for multiple AI providers, including OpenAI, Anthropic Claude, Hugging Face, and Ollama, allowing users to switch between providers seamlessly.
+- **Voice Control**: Interact with OmniMind AI using voice commands for hands-free operation.
+- **Location Services & Maps**: Access real-time location data and integrate with Google Maps and Apple Maps for navigation and location-based tasks.
+- **Android Auto Integration**: Seamlessly interact with OmniMind AI through your car's infotainment system, enabling safe and convenient access while driving.

 ## Technologies:
 - **React Native** for cross-platform mobile development (iOS and Android).